The Power of Duality: Response Time Analysis meets Integer Programming: Hardness of Approximation of 4-Block IPs

-Eisenbrand and Rothvoß \cite{DBLP:conf/rtss/EisenbrandR08} proved that worst-case response times cannot be approximated to a constant factor, unless $\op{P}=\NP$, even if the task system has a total utilization truly smaller than $1$.
-Here we reduce response time computation to a 4-block integer linear program.
+Eisenbrand and Rothvoß \cite{DBLP:conf/rtss/EisenbrandR08} proved that worst-case response times cannot be approximated to a constant factor, unless $\op{P}=\NP$, even if the task system is jitter-free and has a total utilization truly smaller than $1$.
+Here we reduce RTC to a 4-block integer linear program.
 The worst-case response time of a task system without jitters is

-which may be restated by the following formulation as an integer linear program:
+which may be restated as an integer linear program:

 Thus, we can introduce a 4-block matrix $\mathcal{A}\in\Z^{n\times n}$ and a right-hand side $b\in\Z_{\geq 0}^n$ leading to

 where

 As $p_ix_i \geq t \geq 0$ and $p_i\geq 1$ imply that $x_i \geq 0$ this leads to the following formulation as a 4-block integer program: